Unemployment spike sets Portugal up for second bailout

 Corroding an account that has traditionally been in surplus would undermine the overall budget deficit reduction plan agreed with creditors.

-With neighbouring Spain gaining more time to cut its budget deficit as it battles to avoid becoming the euro zone's fourth bailout recipient,, expectations are high that the lenders will go down the same route for Portugal.
+With neighboring Spain gaining more time to cut its budget deficit as it battles to avoid becoming the euro zone's fourth bailout recipient, expectations are high that the lenders will go down the same route for Portugal.

-That would leave Lisbon's ambitions of re-entering debt markets during 2013 - when its bailout programme ends - hanging by a thread, making a second rescue package likely.
+That would leave Lisbon's ambitions of re-entering debt markets during 2013 - when its bailout program ends - hanging by a thread, making a second rescue package likely.

 Former finance minister Manuela Ferreira Leite said on Monday that the austerity should be "slower to avoid killing the patient with the treatment".